 Amanda Vu, USC, 99th percentile SATSince high school, a passion to possess knowledge and the desire to share it with others have sparked Amanda’s interest in studying the human brain.
 Currently studying neuroscience at the University of Southern California (USC), this SoCal native still aspires to unlock the secrets to the mind’s potential through cognitive neuroscience research.
 In the meantime, Amanda enjoys interacting with brains through teaching and developing science curriculum as a lab instructor at elementary schools in the Los Angeles area.
 In addition, Amanda uses the world as her classroom when teaching or studying, and has traveled to India, Italy, and Japan to achieve those ends.
 Amanda loves to be a pioneer, and her evolving passions have led her to create many enterprises, such as producing an annual charity fashion show and establishing a service organization for youth in her community.
 Amanda has successfully competed for more than $200,000 in scholarships and awards, which include earning distinction as a Coca Cola Scholar and receiving a full scholarship to USC.
 A perfect weekend for Amanda would include hiking, DIY-ing, baking, and turning the pages of the epic A Song of Fire and Ice series.

-Clarissa Towle, MIT, 99th percentile SATClarissa attends Massachusetts Institute of Technology (MIT), where she is pursuing a major in materials science &engineering and a minor in applied international studies.
-By day, she develops polymeric fuel cell membranes in MIT’s Koch Institute, and by night, she edits a collegiate literary magazine.
-A National Merit Finalist and AP Scholar with Distinction, Clarissa tutored throughout high school through the National and Spanish Honor Societies, and she served two years each as the president of the Environmental Society and the chief editor of the yearbook.
+Clarissa Towle, MIT, 99th percentile SATClarissa is a Materials Science & Engineering student at the Massachusetts Institute of Technology (MIT).
+Her current research involves the development of a rapid de-icing system utilising solar thermal fuels.
+A National Merit Finalist and AP Scholar with Distinction, Clarissa tutored throughout high school with the National and Spanish Honor Societies and throughout college with Veritas Prep.
 Clarissa has been involved with Girl Scouts since age 5, volunteering hundreds of hours, mentoring younger scouts, and earning her Gold Award at age 16.
-She is a Red Cross certified lifeguard, and taught swimming lessons and health workshops for several years before college.
-Fascinated by languages, Clarissa has traveled through Perú, France, and Spain with fellow students, and spent five weeks volunteering at a wildlife rescue center in Costa Rica, where she gave tours and helped care for the animals.
-She loves backpacking around the world, biking around Boston and Cambridge, skiing with her family, and dancing with MIT’s Dance Troupe.
+She is currently a leader and event organizer in her dorm government, a tour guide at MIT, and a teacher with MIT’s quirky Educational Studies Program.
+Avidly pursuing a minor in Applied International Studies, Clarissa has traveled across Perú, France, Spain, Italy, Germany, and England with fellow students, and she spent the summer of 2014 conducting research in Barcelona, with a semester in Madrid on the horizon.
+She loves backpacking around the world, biking through Boston and Cambridge, learning Hindi and French, and dancing with MIT’s Dance Troupe.
 Clarissa is psyched to help her students excel in the academic world!

 Courtney Tran, UC Berkeley, 99th percentile SAT and ACTA Texas native raised in California, Courtney attends the University of California at Berkeley on a full scholarship to study political economy and rhetoric.
 In high school, she was named a National Merit Finalist and National AP Scholar, represented her district two years in a row in Public Forum Debate at the National Forensics League National Tournament, and was active in local politics, speaking against budget cuts and closings of Oakland public libraries.
 Her love of teaching was born in volunteer work: assisting her piano teacher, reading English and Spanish books to children at her local library, and offering academic tutoring at her high school.
 That interest soon evolved into privately teaching classical piano and spending a summer in an English-Chinese language immersion program in China, where she taught English and music courses.